 MORARI

-Awarded with the Design Award Brandenburg 2023 in the category Young Professionals Product Design/ Industrial Design
+Awarded the Brandenburg 2023 Design Prize in the Young Professionals Product Design/ Industrial Design category and the 1&20 Award of the German Design Council.

 Through the participation in this year's theme year of the Kulturland Brandenburg "Baukultur" under the project "Urban Parasites", the focus was especially in the design process on the redesign and revitalization of urban spaces.
 This was for us, three product design students of the FH;P, the starting point for the conception of Morari (lat. linger) in combination with the examination of the place "stop".